Royal Garden Parties

 Approximately 8,000 guests attend each one.
 They take place between 3pm and 6pm.
-HM The Queen accompanied by other members of the Royal family arrive at 4pm.
+Members of The Royal family arrive at 4pm.
 Each member of the Royal Family takes a different route or position in the garden and members of the Corps of Gentlemen Ushers select random individuals for presentation.
 The dress is morning dress, lounge suits or uniform for gentlemen and day dress or trouser suits (usually with hats) for the ladies.
 National dress may be worn.

 Who gets invited to Royal garden parties?